 For the first time, we had the opportunity of working on Qumran with the all the resources this piece deserves. Ángel revised the piece and included five electronic interludes, as well as live electronics processes.
-Beatriz on the other hand did likewise with the video, defining a stunning range of images, from real-time improvisation with ruins of judaism-inspired buildings, to suggestive geometric grids and rich textures [Beatriz will publish a post on this soon].
-We both are really glad about the results of the aesthetic whole.
+Also, we did likewise with the video, defining a stunning range of images, from real-time improvisation with ruins of judaism-inspired buildings, to suggestive geometric grids and rich textures.
+We are really glad about the results of the aesthetic whole.

 Josetxo enjoyed the work immensely; as the rehearsal went on, we could see how the intentions designed in the piece’s first version, which at times resembles a palimpsest of different stages, grew clearer and clearer.
 Qumran for bass saxophone has gained entity, and has become the twin piece of Qumran B for percussion set and electronics.
 Since this piece, dedicated to Josetxo, has come to life in all its power, we are looking forward listening the result of the whole series DK<qumran>.